TABLE OF CONTENTS

 Add a new repository

-After an SCM tool is integrated, you can add any number of code repositories in the SCM tool to Aqua, from the Code Repositories page.
-You can add a new repository either through the Automatic (SCM) or Manual (CI) method.
+After a Source Code Management tool is integrated, you can add any number of code repositories in the Source Code Management tool to Aqua, from the Code Repositories page.
+You can add a new repository either through the Automatic or CI Integrations method.

-To add a new repository through the Automatic (SCM) method:
+To add a new repository through the Automatic method:

 - Click Add New Repository.

-- In the Add New Repository dialog, select the Automatic (SCM) tab.
+- In the Add New Repository dialog, select the Automatic tab.

-- From the Provider dropdown, select the already integrated SCM tool.
+- From the Provider dropdown, select the already integrated Source Code Management tool.

 - In the repository search box, search for a repository with its name.